The Slepian model based independent interval approximation of persistency and zero-level excursion distributions: Sampling from the Geometric divisor

 \subsection{Shifted Gaussian}

 We consider only the Gaussian case $(\alpha=0)$ in this section since Theorem \ref{Th1} does not apply to the shifted Gaussian covariance function.
-In comparison to the two previous examples, the Gaussian case does not allow for easy inversion sampling for the divisor.
-However, the target density is explicit and can be evaluated at a low computational cost, hence random numbers can be simulated using rejection sampling.
+Compared to the two previous examples, the Gaussian case does not allow for easy inversion sampling for the divisor.
+However, the target density is explicit and can be evaluated at a low computational cost.
+Hence, random numbers can be simulated using rejection sampling.
+The target density denoted by $f$ is